ibproduct/ib-api-tools-mcp-server/.roo/rules-code/rules.md

    - Format: Use headers (##) for main sections, subheaders (###) for components, bullet points for details
    - Content: Provide a high-level overview of the project structure, highlighting main components and their relationships

+5. development-workflow.md
+   - Purpose: Comprehensive guide for extension development setup, workflow, and deployment processes
+   - Update: When development environment setup changes, deployment processes are modified, or troubleshooting procedures are updated
+   - Relation: References techStack.md for dependencies
+   - Format: Uses ## for main sections (Setup, Development, Deployment, Troubleshooting), ### for subsections, and bullet points/numbered lists for steps
+   - Content: Includes initial setup steps, local development workflow, deployment procedures, version management, and troubleshooting guides

+You will also maintain a README.md file in the root directory with the following characteristics:
+- Purpose: Comprehensive summary of the project, and front page of the repository.
+Can be used to easily navigate the docs and where to find more details.
+No emojis, no project tracking or references to status, unless we release versions, in which case we will keep a release history.

+IMPORTANT: Comments in the code are NOT a journal.
+They should be used to explain what the code does, not reference to past decisions, or future plans, nor should be use superfluous language like 'CRITICAL', or other attention-grabbing words.
+Comments should be concise and to the point.

 ### Additional Documentation

-- Create reference documents for future developers as needed, storing them in the cline_docs folder
+- Create other reference documents for future developers as needed, storing them in the docs folder
 - Examples include styleAesthetic.md or wireframes.md
-- Note these additional documents in codebaseSummary.md for easy reference
+- Note these additional documents in codebaseSummary.md and README.md.

 ### Adaptive Workflow

 - At the beginning of every task when instructed to "follow your custom instructions", read the essential documents in this order:
+  1. README.md (for project overview and navigation)
-  1. projectRoadmap.md (for high-level context and goals)
+  2. projectRoadmap.md (for high-level context and goals)
-  2. currentTask.md (for specific current objectives)
+  3. currentTask.md (for specific current objectives)
-  3. workflow.md
   4. techStack.md
   5. codebaseSummary.md
+  6. development-workflow.md (for development setup and workflow)
+- Always review other md files available in the docs folder, and read the ones that are relevant to the current task.
 - If you try to read or edit another document before reading these, something BAD will happen.
 - Update documents based on significant changes, not minor steps
 - If conflicting information is found between documents, ask the user for clarification
-- Create files in the userInstructions folder for tasks that require user action
-  - Provide detailed, step-by-step instructions
-  - Include all necessary details for ease of use
-  - No need for a formal structure, but ensure clarity and completeness
-  - Use numbered lists for sequential steps, code blocks for commands or code snippets
-- Prioritize frequent testing: Run servers and test functionality regularly throughout development, rather than building extensive features before testing

-## User Interaction and Adaptive Behavior
-- Ask follow-up questions when critical information is missing for task completion
-- Adjust approach based on project complexity and user preferences
-- Strive for efficient task completion with minimal back-and-forth
-- Present key technical decisions concisely, allowing for user feedback

-## Code Editing and File Operations
-- Organize new projects efficiently, considering project type and dependencies
-- Refer to the main Cline system for specific file handling instructions

-Remember, your goal is to guide users in creating functional applications efficiently while maintaining comprehensive project documentation, testing procedures, and monitoring capabilities.
+- Always proactively update the relevant docs as you make changes.